 Subtracts the second operand (source operand) from the first operand (destination operand) and stores the result in the destination operand.
 The source operand can be a quadword integer stored in an MMX technology register or a 64-bit memory location, or it can be two packed quadword integers stored in an XMM register or an 128-bit memory location.
+The destination operand can be a quadword integer stored in an MMX technology register or an 4.28-bit memory location.
 The destination operand can be a quadword integer stored in an MMX technology register or two packed quadword integers stored in an XMM register.
 When packed quadword operands are used, a SIMD subtract is performed.
 When a quadword result is too large to be represented in 64 bits (overflow), the result is wrapped around and the low 64 bits are written to the destination element (that is, the carry is ignored).